WHITE-HAT999/testtttt/README.md

 local function checkLastVersion()
 	checkFolder()

-	local lastVersion = isfile and isfile(siriusValues.siriusFolder.."/".."version.srs") and readfile(siriusValues.siriusFolder.."/".."version.srs") or nil
+	local lastVersion = isfile and isfile(controValues.controFolder.."/".."version.srs") and readfile(controValues.controFolder.."/".."version.srs") or nil

 	if lastVersion then
-		if lastVersion ~= siriusValues.siriusVersion then queueNotification("Sirius has been updated", "Sirius has been updated to version "..siriusValues.siriusVersion..", check our Discord for all new features and changes.", 4400701828)  end end
+		if lastVersion ~= controValues.controVersion then queueNotification("Contro has been updated", "Contro has been updated to version "..controValues.controVersion..", check our Discord for all new features and changes.", 4400701828)  end end

-	if writefile then writefile(siriusValues.siriusFolder.."/".."version.srs", siriusValues.siriusVersion) end
+	if writefile then writefile(controValues.controFolder.."/".."version.srs", controValues.controVersion) end
 end

 local function removeReverbs(timing)